 The ITT process promote resilience and growth in Clients who are living with life-altering disabilities and who have experienced traumatic events.
 For each Client, the ITT process helps him/her to build a fuller, more independent life.
 Each Client is learning to control, regulate, and mitigateSM his/her symptom set in new environments and while interacting with new people.
 Each Client is building bonds and deepening connections, decreasing isolation, becoming more social, and increasing self-esteem, confidence, and feelings of self-worth.
 Each Client inspires and motivates others to find a way forward and to deal with life-altering disabilities.

 The ITT process includes family integration programming via the PAWS Family Support Network because it is crucial for the Client’s family members to take care of his/her own health and well-being.
 Family integration programming helps the Client and each family member to be better able to contribute to the overall family functioning.

 Handler Training is the process whereby Conditional Handlers of all types of Facility Dogs learn to utilize and integrate their Facility Dogs in the Handler’s profession, workplace setting(s), and animal assisted intervention into the services that the Handler provides to individuals and/or his/her clientele, and to meet the needs of the Handler, workplace setting(s), staff, Facility Dog, clientele, and program requirements.

-To learn more about ITT and Handler Training, please click here.
+Learn more about ITT and Handler Training.

 When staﬀ trainers deem a Client or Handler ready for testing, they complete a ﬁnal ITT Session to prepare for testing.
 Assistance Dogs must pass a full Public Access Test and Facility Dogs must pass a full Facility Observation Test in order to receive their black vest.
 Upon Black Vesting, the Client or Handler receives custody of the Dog.
 We liken this to their “Learner’s Permit.”